5 HIIT Treadmill Workouts to Build Speed and Fitness

 You can also play around with the incline during your hard intervals, especially if you are training for a hilly race or prefer incline walking to running or jogging.

-Start with a 3.0% grade, and gradually build up to running at 6-10% grade or more.
+Start with a 3.0% grade, and gradually build up to running at a 6-10% grade or more.
 If you are walking, you can even walk up to 15% incline.

 While HIIT treadmill workouts can certainly be challenging, they may just be the ticket you need to embrace treadmill running and improve your fitness.